 Ryan & Heather Carboneau believe in the redeeming grace of Jesus Christ and the life-changing power of relationships.
 They are a deep and authentic couple who have been trained in Spiritual Direction by Dr. Larry Crabb.
 The Carboneaus live and breathe to have ‘conversations that matter’.
 They also believe in making their mess, their ministry.
 Ryan and Heather have served as missionaries for 6 years, pre-marital counselors for 8 years, and as executive assistants for many different organizations.
 Ryan is an ordained pastor and is currently working on his PhD in Professional Counseling and Heather is a stylist and currently travels as the relationship coordinator with the Extraordinary Women conference team.
 They have been married for 13 years and reside in Forest, VA with their two daughters, Faith and Eden

-Chris Garner founded and leads Fortified Marriages Ministry, working full-time in the ministry for the past 9 years.
-With his wife of 34 years, he has been involved in marriage ministry for the past 25 years, counseling, leading small groups, mentoring couples and training couples to minister to other couples.
-Chris earned a Marriage & Family Therapy Master’s degree from Liberty University, is an AACC Board Certified Christian Counselor and wrote the Fortified Marriages Marriage Manual and Workbook, published in 2006.
+Chris Garner founded and leads Fortified Marriages Ministry, working full-time in the ministry for the past 11 years.
+With his wife of 36 years, he has been involved in marriage ministry for the past 25 years, counseling, leading small groups, mentoring couples and training couples to minister to other couples.
+Chris earned a Marriage & Family Therapy Master’s degree from Liberty University, is an AACC Board Certified Christian Counselor and wrote the Fortified Marriages Marriage Manual and Workbook, published in 2006 and updated and revised in 2017.
 More information can be found at www.fortifiedmarriages.com.

 Christina is a twenty-something lifestyle blogger enjoying life as a wife, employee, student, writer and daughter of Christ.
 She holds a BA in Political Science and Philosophy from Northeastern University and is currently pursuing a MS in Labor Relations and Human Resources at the University of Rhode Island.
 You can follow her everyday laughs, struggles and lessons learned at her blog: Behind Butterfly Eyes.